 A static IP address, on the contrary, is constant — like a personal mailbox.
 It is needed if you run a server, want to remotely connect to your computer, or provide stable communication, for example, for video conferences or online games.

-The choice between these two types depends on your tasks.
+Facing dynamic IP vs static IP leads to the fact that the choice between these two types depends on your tasks.
 The main thing is to understand that a static IP gives control and reliability, and a dynamic one — flexibility and simplicity.
-Understanding this difference helps you not only set up your network correctly, but also avoid unnecessary problems in the future.

-• Multilogin revolutionizes secure browsing with its anti-detect technology, allowing professionals to manage multiple accounts across platforms without triggering fingerprint-based security alerts.
+- Multilogin revolutionises secure browsing with its anti-detect technology, allowing professionals to manage multiple accounts across platforms without triggering fingerprint-based security alerts.

 Frequently Asked Questions